ethereum/EIPs/EIPS/eip-1.md

 ` * resolution: `<url>

+#### Author header
 The author header optionally lists the names, email addresses or usernames of the authors/owners of the EIP.
-Those who prefer anonymity may prefer to only use a username, or a first name and a username.
+Those who prefer anonymity may use a username only, or a first name and a username.
 The format of the author header value must be:

 Random J. User &lt;address@dom.ain&gt;